pvutov/armory/Armory/README.txt

 ﻿This program is an honest attempt to expose the "hidden" WRD armory values in a user-friendly way.

-I'll be very happy if I get a pull request.
+Pull requests are welcome.

 ------------------------------------------------